Industry Technology Inc.

 Web Site | https://industrytechnology.co/ |

-Description | A proptech company delivering enterprise applications for Japan’s largest real estate companies |
+Description | Industry Technology is a proptech company that develops enterprise applications for Japan’s largest real estate companies |

 Location | Tokyo, Japan |